Azure/doAzureParallel/docs/33-programmatically-generate-config.md

   doAzureParallel::setCredentials(credentials)
 ```

-## Programmatically generated cluster configiguration
+## Programmatically generated cluster configuration

-You can generate cluster configiguration by creating a R object as shown below:
+You can generate cluster configuration by creating a R object as shown below:

 ```R
   clusterConfig <- list(